peixuanyap/Predicting-Life-Expectancy/README.md

 ## Data Preprocessing
 The following preprocessing steps are performed:
 - Missing value imputation using median for numerical columns and mode for categorical data.
-- Removal of columns with excessive missing values (e.g., BMI).
+- Removal of columns due to high proportion of anomalies (e.g., BMI).
 - Outlier detection using the Interquartile Range (IQR)
 - Feature scaling using Min-Max Scaling.